Martin Hearn Ltd: Formation

-Martin Neito Hearn (1906-1992) was a pilot and engineer who started his flying career in Avro 504Ks with Berkshire Aviation Tours.
+Martin Nieto Hearn (1st June 1906–June 1992) was a pilot and engineer.
+He gained his Royal Aero Club Aviator's Certificate (no. 8488) on 20 December 1928 and started his flying career in Avro 504Ks with Berkshire Aviation Tours.
 He then worked for Northern Air Transport, flying displays with Alan Cobham on his National Aviation Day tours starting in April 1932.
 Having once stood in for the resident wing-walker, he developed an expertise in aerial trapeze performance, soon becoming in Cobham's words “that most intrepid of wing-walkers”.

-Having recently married, Hearn decided to adopt a less dangerous occupation, and became involved with Utility Airways at Hooton Aerodrome on the Wirral Peninsula, which had been known as Liverpool’s airport until Speke Airport opened in 1933.
+Hearn then decided to adopt a less dangerous occupation, and became involved with Utility Airways at Hooton Aerodrome on the Wirral Peninsula, which had been known as Liverpool’s airport until Speke Airport opened in 1933.
 Utility Airways had been formed in December 1936 by the owner of Hooton Park (through a company called Merseyside Air Park), William Fettis "Frank" Davison, and his wife Joy Davison, and ran an air taxi service and a 5-minute shuttle between Hooton Park and Speke Airport.

 In December 1937 Hearn established his own aviation engineering business, Martin Hearn Ltd. at Hooton Park (as it was generally known), employing up to ten staff maintaining and repairing light aircraft.